fastoch/JavaScript/Node & Express.md

 - The `.env` file is a hidden file that is used to pass environment variables to your application
 - This file is usually a simple text file containing **key-value pairs** where each line represents a single environment variable
-  - KEY: The name of the environment variable.
+  - **KEY**: The name of the environment variable.
-  - VALUE: The value assigned to that variable.
+  - **VALUE**: The value assigned to that variable.
+- Since `.env` files are designed to be compatible with shell syntax, we generally don't need to wrap names or values in quotes
 - This `.env` file is **secret**, no one but you can access it
 - and it can be used to store data that you want to keep private or hidden
 - For example, you can store **API keys** from external services or your **database URI** (uniform resource identifier)